Lim colim versus colim lim. I: Alexandroff's homomorphism

 \subsection{Examples: homology}

-The literature does not seem to contain an example of a {\it locally compact} separable metrizable space $X$ whose $\tau_n(X)$ is not an isomorphism. \footnote{It is erroneously claimed in \cite{Sk2}*{second page of the introduction} that $\N^+\x\N$ is such an example, where $\N^+$ is the one-point compactification of the countable discrete space $\N$.
-This claim contradicts the fact that $\tau_n(X)$ is an isomorphism if $X$ is a disjoint union of compacta.} It is not hard to construct such an example, for which $\tau_n(X)$ fails to be injective.
+The literature does not seem to contain an example of a local compactum $X$ whose $\tau_n^X$ is not an isomorphism. \footnote{It is erroneously claimed in \cite{Sk2}*{second page of the introduction} that $\N^+\x\N$ is such an example, where $\N^+$ is the one-point compactification of the countable discrete space $\N$.
+This claim contradicts the fact that $\tau_n^X$ is an isomorphism if $X$ is a disjoint union of compacta.} It is not hard to construct such an example, for which $\tau_n^X$ fails to be injective.